 Slot manufacturers are aware of how shaved coins and other fake currency can take advantage of a fault in the coin sensor.
 To alleviate this, slot machines use modern light sensors to fully scan both surfaces of a coin.
 New light sensors can prevent any cheaters from getting free spins by using a fake coin.

 A light wand is one of the infamous slot machine cheating devices invented by Tommy Glenn Carmichael.
 Much like shaved coins, the device is another method to trick the coin sensor of a game.
-Cheaters insert the tip into the coin slot and flash the sensor with a series of light.
+Cheaters insert the tip into the coin slot and flash the sensor with a series of lights.
 Confusing the sensor with the slot machine wand can make the game dispense all of its money regardless of the payout rate.

 To combat this device, slot machines only dispense tickets instead of coins.
 Tickets contain the player’s winnings, which can only be turned into money through a cashier.
 Modern slots will still take paper bills and coins.